Treatment approach

 The aim of these sessions is to briefly understand the current situation for your family & young person, answer any questions parents may have, and to have an informed discussion around immediate support strategies and treatment options (whether with us or elsewhere) moving forward.
 Parent consultations can be a one-off appointment, or can lead into our standard assessment process should you chose to engage with us.

-We offer these 60-90 minute consultations both in clinic, and throughout New Zealand via our online telehealth clinic (similar to Zoom).
+We offer these 90 minute consultations with our Clinical Director Dr Roberts both in clinic, and throughout New Zealand via our online telehealth clinic (similar to Zoom).
 Please complete our standard referral form or email hello@nurturepsychology.co.nz to book.

 Alongside our focus on eating disorders, we also offer evidence-based treatment for the following mental health challenges (either in the context of eating disorder treatment, or as standalone treatment):